1970 BASEBALL CARDS UNOPENED PACKS

 Fleer’s bold gamble paid off as their 1970 cards featuring the first “Bomanized” photo of each player on the front became a hot commodity among collectors.
 Fleer’s creativity and competing product line forced Topps to respond with new designs and photo variations of its own to maintain consumer interest.
 Although Topps won an injunction against Fleer for 1971, the damage was done as the monopoly had been broken.
 From that point on, Topps would face competition on an annual basis from Fleer and soon other manufacturers like Donruss.

-Read also: PRICING FOR BASEBALL CARDS TOPPS 1961
+Read also: WHERE CAN YOU BUY BASEBALL CARDS

 For collectors today, 1970 Topps and Fleer cards hold a special fascination as representations of the transitional year that birthed the modern baseball card industry.
 Whether in unopened wax packs or individually, 1970s cards remain a major area of focus for vintage collectors.
 Let’s take a closer look at some of the key aspects that make 1970 such an iconic vintage in unopened form: